 The picture below from User Onboarding demonstrate the concept beautifully.
 Say you want to sell Mario the Fire Flower that gives him the ability to shoot fireballs.
 Would you describe the flower’s physical features (color, size, etc.) or would you inform him how powerful he’ll be when he’s shooting fireballs?
 In order to sell your product you must help users visualize the better version of themselves once they use your product.

 Now that we’ve established what a value proposition is, the hard work begins.
-You need to craft a powerful sentence that resonates with the most people.
+You need to craft a powerful sentence that resonates with as many people as possible.
 The key is to be crystal clear about who your customer is.
-You might have multiple potential customers such as teenage boys and working mothers, in this case you might need to craft one value proposition for each customer segment.
-The are two nuanced concepts to this advice: first, you can never know for sure who will pay for your product — you can only guess.
+You might have multiple potential customers such as teenage boys and working mothers.
+In this case, you might need to craft one value proposition for each customer segment.
+The are two nuanced concepts to this advice: first, you can never know for sure who will pay for your product.
 Second, you never know what resonates with a large number of people.

 The answer to these two questions is to test, test, test.
 The easiest test to see how many people sign-up to either use your service (if it’s ready) or sign-up to learn more about the service.
 Using a landing page, a Facebook page, and some guest blog posts you could easily (and cheaply) get in front of ~1000 people.
 Now you must analyze your value proposition and your audience.

 Value proposition analysis

 This is the first thing you should test, before even doing anything “business” related.
 Setup up a landing page with a nice background and your value proposition.
 The only text on your page should be the value proposition to ensure that there are no other confounding factors leading people to sign up.
 As you drive traffic to your site keep changing the messaging until you get ~40% conversion rate if you have a consumer internet startup.